How to Implement Analytics Mobile App? (2024 Update)

 Tracking across multiple platforms

-These days, people use so many different devices, platforms and operating systems that no analytics program is complete unless it is truly cross-platform.
+These days, people use so many different devices, platforms, and operating systems that no analytics program is complete unless it is truly cross-platform.
+Web analytics and mobile analytics both play crucial roles in understanding user behavior, but they focus on different aspects of users' experiences on desktop and mobile websites.
 If you don’t track user behavior across all the platforms and devices they use, you are failing to get the full picture you need to help improve your mobile app with analytics.

 Make sure your analytics platform is set up to collect and standardize data from different platforms and devices.